How to Run Effective Meetings and Get Work Done

 Starting with an achievable goal allows participants to understand why they will meet.
 Agenda items are focused on the stated objective.

 Engage your team members even before the meeting takes place by asking them for input on the agenda.
 Asking them for topics they’d like to discuss or questions they’d like answers to will help ensure the time is spent fulfilling their needs.

 It also allows them to decide whether they should be participants.
 Be sure to include all relevant feedback in the agenda.

 To encourage discussion, try phrasing each agenda item as a question.
-Then, identify the purpose of each item, such as sharing information or getting input, or making a decision.
-By making a note of each item's purpose on the agenda, participants will better understand what's expected of them for each discussion.
+Then, identify the purpose of each item, such as sharing information, getting input, or making a decision.
+By making a note of each item’s purpose on the agenda, you'll ensure participants will better understand what’s expected of them for each discussion.